finom/finom/docs/APPLICATION_STATE_MANAGEMENT.md

 }
 ```

-You know what?
 Now you can have an ID or an array of IDs which allows you to easily get needed entities.

 ```ts
 const company = rootStore.companies.data[user.company];